terrypaton1/Burn/README.md

 </p>
 Available to play in the Android google play store: <a href="https://play.google.com/store/apps/details?id=com.TerryPaton.Burn"> Burn </a>

 A small mobile game 'Burn' developed in Unity, based on a concept from around 2013, by Terry Paton.
 Please feel free to contact me: <a href="mailto: terrypaton1@gmail.com"> terrypaton1@gmail.com </a>

 The sun has gone super nova, vaporising most of the solar system.
 Steer your ship through the rubble and dangers to escape.

-Essentially a very simple game, a short dodge and survive game.
-The primary focus is on clean code, clean Unity setup and a finished product.
+Essentially a very simple dodge and survive game.
+The primary focus is on clean optimised project and code with a finished publish product.

 I am making this game MIT License open source as the primary focus of this project is show some of what I can do, therefore allowing any and all use is allowed.
 Seth Laster generously donated his time making the 3D models for me, and he's allowing them to be available under this same license.
 So awesome. <a href="https://twitter.com/SethLaster"> twitter.com/SethLaster </a>